Mathu-lmn/mth-cutscenes/README.md

 Feel free to open an Issue or make a PR to help me improve this resource !

-*PS : I used this file to get the timecycle list so huge thanks to @DurtyFree : [gta-v-data-dumps](https://github.com/DurtyFree/gta-v-data-dumps)*
+*PS : I used this file to get the cutscenes list so huge thanks to @DurtyFree : [gta-v-data-dumps](https://github.com/DurtyFree/gta-v-data-dumps)*